Fashion Industry Target Consultation

 These ambitions are intended to drive industry-wide progress across a holistic priority framework.
 The aim is to catalyse a transition from planning to taking action by providing a common destination and point of reference for different stakeholder groups to facilitate industry-wide change.

 The ambitions are intended to be at industry level and align the industry around a joint vision.
-They recognise and build on existing work in certain impact areas and individual company targets; over time the objective is to be able to measure and monitor industry-wide progress against evidence-based ambitions.
-Annually industry-wide progress achieved against the identified ambitions will be presented through the GFA Monitor starting Q4 2023, which will act as an annual gauge of the fashion industry.
+They recognise and build on existing work in certain impact areas and individual company targets.
+Going forward, industry-wide progress against evidence-based ambitions will be measured and monitored.
+Annually industry-wide progress achieved against the identified ambitions will be presented through the GFA Monitor, which will act as an annual gauge of the fashion industry.

 A net-positive industry is one that gives back more to the natural world, people and societies and the economy than it takes out.
 The ambitions defined by the consultation will not be directly accountable for a net-positive industry, but help to define the pathway towards it by encouraging ambitious sustainability strategies that reduce harm, but also deliver positive outcomes for the environment and societies.